 If you're shopping for your first vaporizer, you have many decisions to make.
-From desktop vaporizers to portable vaporizers to portable vape pens, there are options from top vaporizer brands to suit every lifestyle and need.
+From desktop to portable to vape pens, there are options from many brands to suit every lifestyle and need.
 One of the most important things to consider when you are choosing between vaporizers is the primary heating method used in the devices.
 This guide was put together by the experts at our online vape store to help you make this important decision.

 Vaporizers work by heating herbs, oils, or waxes to high temperatures, causing them to boil, and give off vapors.
 The primary heating method refers to the way in which the vaporizer heats up the vaping material.
 There are two types of primary heating methods: conduction and convection.
 Each type has its own distinct benefits and drawbacks.

 Convection vaporizers were developed to solve the problems that arise with conduction vaporizers.
-In a convection vaporizer, the heating element is placed away from the herbs, oils, or waxes.
-Instead of heat passing directly to the vaping material, the heating element warms the air inside of the vaporizer heating chamber.
+In a convection model, the heating element is placed away from the herbs, oils, or waxes.
+Instead of heat passing directly to the vaping material, the heating element warms the air inside of the heating chamber.
 The warmed air then heats up the vaping material.
-Here's a closer look at the pros and cons of convection vaporizers.
+Here's a closer look at the Pros and Cons of Convection Vaporizers:

-- Enhanced Control - Convection vaporizers give you a greater degree of control over the temperature than most conduction vaporizers.
+- Enhanced Control - convection vaporizers give you a greater degree of control over the temperature.
 As a result, you can make subtle adjustments to improve your results.
-For example, you can turn the heat up as you vape to ensure full vaporization, or vape at different temperatures depending on what type of material you're using.
+For example, you can turn the heat up to ensure full vaporization, or vape at different temperatures depending on what type of material you're using.

-- Even Heating - With a convection vaporizer, the warm air passes all the way through the vaping material.
-As a result, the top, middle, and bottom levels of the dry herb, oil, or wax heats evenly and vaporizes fully.
+- Even Heating - with a convection method, the warm air passes all the way through the vaping material.
+As a result, the top, middle, and bottom levels of the dry herb, oil, or wax heats evenly and fully.
 This means you don't have to shake or stir a convection vaporizer; however, it's important that you don't over pack the heating chamber, as this can limit the flow of air, and lead to poor results.

 - Low Combustion Risk - It's very unlikely that a convection vaporizer will burn your vaping material when you have the device set at an appropriate temperature.

-- Cost - Convection vaporizers tend to be more expensive than conduction vaporizers, making them bigger investments.
+- Cost - convection vaporizers tend to be more expensive than conduction models, making them bigger investments.
+But these worth the price difference.
 There are also more parts in convection vaporizers that can wear out, and require replacement or repair.
-As a result, consider the warranty of the vaporizer that your purchase.
+As a result, consider the warranty time of the model you decide to purchase.

-- Speed - Compared to conduction vaporizers, convection vaporizers are slower to reach their optimal working temperatures; however, it's important to note that vaporizer brands have developed new technologies in recent years to help convection vaporizers heat up faster than the original models that hit the market years ago.
+- Speed - compared to conduction vaporizer, convection vaporizers are slower to reach their optimal working temperatures; however, it's important to note that vaporizer brands have developed new technologies in recent years to help convection vapes heat up faster than the original models that hit the market years ago.

-Now that you know the differences between a conduction vaporizer and a convection vaporizer, you're one step closer to finding the right vape for your needs.
-You can check out our other vaporizer buying guide to learn more, or contact a member of the customer service team here at our vaporizer store for personal shopping assistance.
+Now that you know the differences between a conduction vs convection vaporizer, you're one step closer to finding the right vape for your needs.
+You can check out our other vaporizer buying guide to learn more, or contact a member of the customer service team here at our store for personal shopping assistance.

 Combustion is the reaction that occurs when oxygen and fuel combine at a high enough temperature.
-When you light a cigarette or a medical marijuana joint, some of the materials burn, but unburned particles remain, including carbon, water, and substances called volatile organic compounds.
-These unburned particles are released as smoke, which is then inhaled.
+When you light a cigarette or dry herbs, some of the materials burn, but un-burned particles remain, including carbon, water, and substances called volatile organic compounds.
+These un-burned particles are released as smoke, which is then inhaled.

 While inhaling smoke allows you to benefit from the active chemicals inside of the materials you're smoking, it also exposes you to toxins, irritants, and carcinogens.
 It's these impurities that are responsible for increasing the risk of cancer, irritating the respiratory passages, and damaging the throat and lungs.